thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 Player's character movement throughout the game should feel immediate and match what you would expect from your surrounding terrain.
 NPC interactions triggerable from reasonable range.

+___
+## Animation and Visuals
+To keep the art style consistent, one main asset package will be used, the Liberated Pixel Cup (LPC) Base Assets: https://opengameart.org/content/liberated-pixel-cup-lpc-base-assets-sprites-map-tiles .
+These assets are free to use, according to the site they were found on: https://opengameart.org/content/faq#q-how-to-credit and the credits are available in the Credits.txt file of the package, also noted here.

+"Liberated Pixel Cup (LPC) Base Assets" by Lanea Zimmerman (AKA Sharm), Stephen Challener (AKA Redshrike), Charles Sanchez (AKA CharlesGabriel), Manuel Riecke (AKA MrBeast), and Daniel Armstrong (AKA HughSpectrum).

+The asset package includes environment tiles and character sprites of 32x32 pixels.
+The environment tiles will be used to create a village map and houses that a player character can explore.
+The character and NPCs will also be animated based on which X or Y direction they are moving in on the map.